xxsimoxx/send-me-your-position/README.md

 - Deal with WhatsApp Business API.

 ## Styling
-Personalize your button with these CSS selectors
+Personalize your button with these CSS selectors.

 | selector                   | function                    |
 | -------------------------- | ----------------------------|